tkonopka/crossmap/docs/cli.rst

     python crossmap.py build --config config.yaml

-This provides a moderate level of logging that help track progress.
+By default, this provides a moderate level of logging.
 It is possible to adjust the level of logging via the ``--logging`` argument.